LincW0/Logisim-Connection-Language/README.md

  A better way of describing Logisim connections.

- Current version: Beta1.0
+ Current version: Beta1.3

  Now supporting IDE made for LCL!
+(Now released!)

  Notice: This version is not compatible with code made for versions lower than Beta0.7.1

+ Bug notice: Any IDE version before Beta1.3 contain bugs.

  For the command line compiler, compile /Compiler/compiler.cpp with gcc.

  For the graphic IDE, open /IDE/IDE/IDE.pro with Qt Creator.

+ Both are now available on the "release" link on the right.

  This does not support the "IMPT" feature addressed in /Formats/LCLFormat.txt (This will be supported in Beta2.0)